 Newhall Cut

-At a little over 17 feet wide, the Newhall Tunnel could only barely allow 2 cars traveling in opposite directions to pass.
-The traffic situation was becoming unbearable at the tunnel and a solution was needed.
+At a little over 17 feet wide, the Newhall Tunnel could only allow two cars traveling in opposite directions to pass.
+As traffic increased, the situation at the tunnel was becoming unbearable and a solution was needed.

 The LA Times of April 17, 1927, reported that the Newhall Masonic Club has started a movement to secure the aid of the State Highway Commission in providing relief from the congestion of traffic at the tunnel.
 The Sunday traffic of April 10 was lined up and practically at a standstill for 6 miles from the mouth of the tunnel to Newhall.
 Two means of relief were suggested.
 The present tunnel could be enlarged or Beale's cut could be returned to use if the pass was widened and deepened.
 The second plan actually had the most attention in Newhall.